parkermac/LiveOcean/tracker2/README.txt

 ============================================================================

 3. Run tracker.py from the command line, with arguments that tell it which experiment to use, the start times, and some other choices like whether or not to track in 3d.
-It should be run from the (linux terminal wondow) command line because, for reasons I don't understand, the performance gets slower after repeated runs in ipython.
+It should be run from the (linux terminal window) command line because, for reasons I don't understand, the performance gets slower after repeated runs in ipython.
 A typical run command might be like:

 python tracker.py -exp jdf0 -3d True -ds 2019.7.04 -dtt 2